 Conversations with an accountant, CPA or “tax professional” are not always privileged and the other party may be forced to disclose what you have said to them.
-However, conversations with a criminal tax fraud attorney, even one that you have not retained, are generally covered under the attorney-client privilege.
-Your tax fraud lawyer cannot be forced to disclose your confidential conversations to anyone.
+However, conversations with a criminal tax attorney, even one that you have not retained, are generally covered under the attorney-client privilege.
+Your tax lawyer cannot be forced to disclose your confidential conversations to anyone.

 White Collar Crime Attorneys v.
 Tax Fraud Attorneys

-Although many white collar crime attorneys will take tax evasion cases, tax fraud attorneys are trained in and have extensive knowledge of the various provisions of the state and federal tax laws.
+Although many white collar crime attorneys will take tax evasion cases, tax fraud attorneys are trained in and have extensive knowledge of the various provisions of the tax laws.
 Because the existence and severity of most tax fraud crimes depends on the amount of the tax evaded, a thorough understanding of the tax code is indispensable to comprehensive representation.
 Sometimes, the charge of tax evasion can be defeated by simply finding deductions and tax credits that the taxpayer failed to take advantage of, countering the effect of any omitted income or inflated deductions elsewhere on the return.
 A qualified tax evasion lawyer who knows the ins and outs of the Internal Revenue Code may be able to thus beat a charge of tax evasion.

-If you are under investigation, or have been accused of a tax crime, contact Ayar Law to schedule a free consultation to talk about how one of our Detroit, Michigan tax evasion lawyers can help.
+If you are under investigation, or have been accused of a tax crime, contact Ayar Law to schedule a free consultation to talk about how one of our tax evasion lawyers can help.